-I assert, however, that providers are not to blame for their failure to focus on care value since our country’s “pathological mutation of capitalism” has infiltrated and broken our healthcare system.
+I assert, however, that providers are not to blame for our country's lack of focus on care value since a “pathological mutation of capitalism” has infiltrated and broken our healthcare system.
 This puts providers in a very difficult situation: Insurance reimbursement rates to hospitals and clinicians have been dropping.
 At the same time, insurance premiums consumers and employers pay are rising continually, resulting in fewer insured patients, and thus greater non-payments from strapped patients and increased “charity care.”
-On top of that, there is substantial cost for managing huge amounts of administrative paperwork (e.g., submitting insurance forms, meeting unfunded government mandates), not to mention enormous expense of malpractice insurance.
+On top of that, there is substantial cost for managing huge amounts of administrative paperwork (e.g., submitting insurance forms, meeting unfunded government mandates) and computer data entry, not to mention enormous expense of malpractice insurance.

 Under these conditions, providers have to treat more patients in same amount of time to maintain their profits, which mean greater likelihood of errors and omissions due to overload.
 And providers who keep their patients healthy longer through prevention, and who treat ill patients in the most cost-effective manner, are at serious risk of financial ruin.
 Not to mention the lack of good evidence-based guidelines defining what cost-effective care actually is.
 Crazy, isn’t it?!?